Norman G. Baker: Legacy

-Norman Baker was not the only unlicensed "radio doctor" of his era but is remembered by the medical profession as one of the most ruthless quacks in American history.
+Norman Baker was not the only suspect "radio doctor" of his era but is remembered by the medical profession as one of the most ruthless quacks in American history.
 As with Harry Hoxsey, he always had defenders who believed in his stories about the conspiracies of mainstream medicine to suppress his "cure".
 He was quoted as saying that if he had his station back, "reap one million dollars out of the suckers in the state."

-Baker's radio case ran parallel to that of John R. Brinkley's Kansas broadcaster KFKB, known popularly as the "goat-gland station."
+Baker's radio case ran parallel to that of John R. Brinkley's Kansas station KFKB, known popularly as the "goat-gland station."
 Brinkley (and Hoxsey) also moved to Mexico to evade the law.
 As such, while quacks have always existed, the case is of continuing interest as an early example of the almost unregulated use of new mass-communications technologies.

 The Baker cases with the FCC further was an early illustration of the delicate interplay of censorship and regulation, and of the early controversies of international radio spectrum allocations.
 Because medicine falls under U.S. regulatory oversight, but religion does not, scholars hold that the "radio doctor" phenomenon, when throttled, gave rise to the phenomenon of religious broadcasting; as well, Baker's broadcasting can be seen as a precursor to modern "shock-jock" radio.